The RISE Education Systems Diagnostic

 This section compiles a selection of materials—including data collection tools and final reports, among others—from the Diagnostic pilot studies conducted in 2022.
 The hope is that this section will inspire users as they design and implement their own Diagnostic studies.

-To learn more, sign up for our 2 February RISE Webinar, The RISE Education Systems Diagnostic: A Tool for Identifying Strategic Priorities for Education System Reform.
+To learn more, watch a recording of our 2 February 2023 RISE Webinar, The RISE Education Systems Diagnostic: A Tool for Identifying Strategic Priorities for Education System Reform.

 Or read our blog series on the RISE diagnostic pilots: